 So you’re thinking about buying a set of all-terrain tires for your truck camper rig.
 That’s great you’re researching tires beforehand, because when it comes to buying tires, most people put very little thought into the selection process and rely on the recommendation from a tire shop sales associate instead.
 That’s fine if the associate knows his or her stuff, but some associates clearly don’t.
 That’s unfortunate, because when it comes to your rig, everything is riding on your tires, literally.
-Indeed, most 3/4-ton and one-ton trucks weigh a good 7,000 to 8,000 pounds, add a 3,000 or 4,000 pound camper and you’ve got quite a load resting on those four rubber tires.
+Indeed, most 3/4-ton and one-ton trucks weigh a good 7,000 to 8,000 pounds, add a 3,000 or 4,000 pound camper and you’ve got quite a load resting on that rubber.
 It’s scary when you really think about it.
 If anything were to happen to one of those tires at highway speed, it could be a disaster.
 Sure, those who roll with a dual rear wheels have a little more room for error, but not much, because most are rolling with even heavier campers with multiple slide-outs.
 This is a review of the Cooper Discoverer AT3-XLT all-terrain tire.

 One of the great things about owning a 4×4 truck camper rig is its ability to go practically anywhere.
 This ability means that you need a tire capable of rolling on all kinds of surfaces in all kinds of weather.
 Sure, a good highway tire will work if you spend most of your time rolling on pavement and staying at RV parks, but if you’re the more adventurous type, like us, you want a rig that can roll on both pavement and dirt—on a whim.
 This means your truck needs to be outfitted with a good, jack-of-all-trades tire that is up to the task.
 In other words, a good all-terrain tire.
 One of the best, most highly rated all-terrain tires in today’s market is the Cooper Discoverer AT3-XLT, a remake of a classic that earned SEMA’s 2018 New Product Award, an extremely competitive event with over 3,000 entries.